vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 INDIAN, CALENDAR

 fallen back by about 23 days in our:solar, calendar.
 The luni-solat calendar by which the red nouis.
-The lunar. calendar, being pègged on to the Siddbāntic festivals are determined has been pegged on to the solar calendar, has also gone out of seasons by about . religious solar calendar starting from a point 230 15** the same period, and consequently religious festivals abeäd of the V. E. point.
+The lunar. calendar, being pègged on to the Siddbāntic festivals are determined has been pegged on to the solar calendar, has also gone out of seasons by about . religious solar calendar starting from a point 230 15** the same period, and consequently religious festivals abeād of the V. E. point.
 As this religious solar are not being observed in the seasons originally calendar is based on the tropical year, the luni-solar intended.

 calendar pegged on to it would not go out of the